FlowFuse/website/company/vision.md

 Our company vision has four parts and captures what we want FlowForge to evolve into in the next 5 years.
 The vision is inspiration for the [product strategy](../product/strategy.md), which is updated continuously.
 It’s based on the four pillars.
 This allows us to adapt to changing market conditions so that we meet customer needs.

 - Drive the growth and success of the [Node-RED](https://nodered.org) project
-- Build a platform that becomes the standard way of running Node-RED at any scale
+- Build a platform that becomes the standard way of running Node-RED at any scale - Be DevOps for Node-RED
 - Drive adoption of Node-RED in manufacturing
 - Build an inclusive, high-performance team